prpole/dissertation/chapter1/main.md

 the wealth produced....
 Wealth is not only unequally but inequitably distributed.
-In short, all the functions of society are performed in a sort of chance way, which is precisely the reverse of economical, but wholly analogous to the natural processes of the lower organic world. [@ward_dynamic_89]
+In short, all the functions of society are performed in a sort of chance way, which is precisely the reverse of economical, but wholly analogous to the natural processes of the lower organic world. [-@ward_dynamic_1926 89]

 Labor and capital are just one more battle in the war of all against all.
 Ward does not quite go as far as naming capitalism as the cause of the environmental destruction he decries above, but he puts the failures of unsustainable development and the failures of labor relations down to the same essential lack of "telic" refinement.
-Gilman would make the connection more explicit.
+Gilman would make the connection more explicit, identifying capitalism's wasteful competition as the first thing to go in a truly ecological society.
+Reinventing the way we understand labor is the first step in her extrapolation.

 [^ln-ward-gilman-scholarship]: See especially [@davis_his_2003] and [@allen_overthrow_2004].
 [Should probably include more; see Allen for more